Why does my NuvaRing keep falling out?

 How do I insert NuvaRing?

 A NuvaRing on the palm of hand.The NuvaRing is relatively straightforward to reinsert if it falls out.
-Before reinserting your NuvaRing, you should rinse it under cold water.
+Before reinserting your NuvaRing, rinse it under cold running water.

 You should always wash your hands before and after inserting NuvaRing.

-NuvaRing is inserted for three weeks, then removed for a week for a ring-free break.
-It should only be deliberately removed when it’s time for your break, or at the advice of a medical professional, otherwise, you may be at risk of pregnancy.
+NuvaRing is inserted for three weeks and then removed for a week to allow for a ring-free break.
+It should only be deliberately removed when it’s time for your break, or at the advice of a medical professional; otherwise, you may be at risk of pregnancy.
 If you use NuvaRing correctly, you will remain protected during your ring-free week.

-It’s important to regularly check NuvaRing is in place.
+It’s important to check that the NuvaRing is in place regularly.
 Some women check before and after sex, so that they can be sure they’re protected.
 If your NuvaRing has fallen out and you’re not sure how long it has been out, you may need to take a pregnancy test before inserting another.

 Where can I buy NuvaRing?